irishcactusandsucculentsociety/website/index.md

                 <li>Members plants sales or exchanges</li>
                 <li>Society Library from which members may borrow books on all aspects of cacti and succulents</li>
                 <li>Advice on plant cultivation</li>
-                <li>A regular magazine featuring articles and photos from our members</li>
                 <li>Cactus & Succulent Shows held throughout the year.</li>
-                <li>Lectures on various trips made to see these plants in their native habitat</li>
                 <li>Plants you wish to have identified</li>
                 <li>Exhibitions</li>
             </ul>